 - 12. Landscape Manual: The development is subject to some portions of the Landscape Manual.
 Specifically, it is subject to Sections 4.1, 4.3, and 4.7. - a.
 Section 4.1 requires that residential yards of less than 9,500 square feet (i.e., all of the lots in Glenwood Hills) be planted with a minimum of one major shade tree and one ornamental or evergreen tree per lot.
-The plan shows an adequate number of trees within the single-family detached portions of the plan in order to meet this requirement.

-For multifamily dwellings, a minimum of one shade tree should be provided per 1,600 square feet of green area provided on the parcel.
+The plan shows an adequate number of trees within the single-family detached portions of the plan in order to meet this requirement. - For multifamily dwellings, a minimum of one shade tree should be provided per 1,600 square feet of green area provided on the parcel.
 The green area used to calculate this amount does not include the stormwater management pond or parking lot landscaping areas.
 The submitted landscape plan calculates that this would require at least 60 shade trees, and that 98 shade trees have been provided.
-If any of the necessary revisions to the multifamily section alter this amount, the plans should reflect the changes and demonstrate full compliance to the Landscape Manual.
+If any of the necessary revisions to the multifamily section alter this amount, the plans should reflect the changes and demonstrate full compliance to the Landscape Manual. - b.

-- b.
 Section 4.3 requires landscape strips and internal green area for parking lots.
 This is required for the parking lots of the multifamily buildings.
 It appears from the plans that there will be adequate space to provide this landscaping, but the plans do not demonstrate that they meet the requirement.
-This should be revised prior to signature approval of the plans. - c.
+This should be revised prior to signature approval of the plans.

+c.
 Section 4.7 provides for buffering of incompatible uses.
-Most of the uses on the west side of Karen Boulevard are single-family houses that are compatible with their neighbors, but on the east side of Karen Boulevard the multifamily parcel is adjacent to PEPCO power lines on the east side, and adjacent to Walker Mill Middle School on the south side.
-These are considered incompatible uses.
-The multifamily pod requires a type B bufferyard along its east and south sides.
+Most of the uses on the west side of Karen Boulevard are single-family houses that are compatible with their neighbors, but on the east side of Karen Boulevard the multifamily parcel is adjacent to the two-family development in Phase II on the north side, adjacent to PEPCO power lines on the east side, and adjacent to Walker Mill Middle School on the south site.
+These are all considered incompatible uses.
+The multifamily pod requires a type A bufferyard along its northern side and a type B bufferyard along its east and south sides.
 The proposed landscape plan did not anticipate the need for this amount of buffering, so the plan does not demonstrate the required bufferyards.